Can you use a heat gun to burn wood

 1. Fire hazard: One of the most significant risks of using a heat gun on wood is the potential of starting a fire.
 Heat guns generate intense heat, and if not used with caution, can easily cause the wood to ignite.
 This can result in a dangerous situation, especially if flammable materials are nearby.

-See also How to remove headlight lens with heat gun
+See also How hot can a heat gun get

 2. Toxic fumes: When applying high levels of heat to wood, there is a possibility of toxic fumes being released.
 These fumes can be harmful if inhaled, causing respiratory issues or other health problems.
 It is essential to use a heat gun in a well-ventilated area and to take the necessary precautions to protect yourself from exposure to these fumes.